 In order to achieve cluster redundancy users are required to create mirrors between local and Remote Disks.

-Since the connection of cluster communication and data mirroring between nodes works over Ethernet, the nodes might be located even 80 km apart (as a metro storage cluster or a stretched metro storage cluster).
+Since the connection of cluster communication and data mirroring between nodes works over Ethernet, the nodes might be located a very long distance apart (as a metro storage cluster or a stretched metro storage cluster).
 It can be 50 miles (80 km) in case of point to point fibre optic connection, or even more when using an additional switch between nodes - provided that network latency will not exceed 5 ms.

 This active-active dual node cluster provides load balance for SMB, NFS and iSCSI protocols due to active pools on both nodes.
 This way, in case one node fails, the other one takes over its services and the pools from the first node are immediately activated on the other node.
 By balancing the load on both nodes, they can be utilized to their fullest potential.